utshomax/postman-docs/src/pages/docs/sending-requests/responses.md

 ## Cookies

-You can inspect cookies sent by the server in the **Cookies** tab.
+You can select **Cookies** to inspect cookies sent by the server.
 A cookie's entry includes its name, value, the associated domain and path, and other information about the cookie.

 To learn more about working with cookies in Postman, see  [Using cookies](/docs/sending-requests/cookies/).

 ## Headers

 Headers are displayed as key-value pairs under the **Headers** tab.
 Hover over the information icon <img alt="Information icon" src="https://assets.postman.com/postman-docs/icon-information-v9-5.jpg#icon" width="16px"> next to the header name to get a description of the header according to the HTTP specification.

-> If you send a HEAD request, Postman will show the **Headers** tab by default instead of the **Body** tab.

 ## Test results